w3geo/agraratlas/README.md

 This project requires vector tiles and styles for its maps.
 Vector tiles are created with [Tippecanoe](https://github.com/mapbox/tippecanoe/), which needs to be installed on the system that creates the tiles.
 Styles need sprites, which are built from the icons provided in `public/map/icons/`.

-1. Download the layers as zip from the URL provided by Manuel Illmeyer
+1. Download the vector layers as zip from the URL provided by Manuel Illmeyer
 2. Unzip the content of the zip to the `data/` Folder
 3. Run

-       npm run tiles:vector

-   If you want to download a cache of the raster tiles used by this application, also run

-       npm run tiles:raster
+       npm run data

-   The application requires both to run.
+   to build the vector tiles and download the GeoTIFF for the raster data.

 ## Run the development server